Lakitna/glob-specificity/README.md

 ## Getting started

 Sort an array of glob patterns by their specificty.
+Will sort from least specific to most specific.

 ```typescript
 import { globSpecificitySort } from 'glob-specificity';